1

 State of Health (SOH) Tracking

-SOH represents battery condition over time—how much the battery has aged and how much capacity is still available.
+SOH represents battery condition over time β indicating how much the battery has aged and how much usable capacity remains available.

 - Forecast performance degradation